codatio/codat-docs/docs/underwriting/process-loan.md

 <input type="checkbox" unchecked /> <b>Manually categorize accounts</b>

-While Codat’s Assess product is able to automatically categorize most of the source chart of accounts accounts, it is not always possible, and a manual intervention is required.
+<br/>While Codat’s Assess product is able to automatically categorize most of the source chart of accounts accounts, it is not always possible, and a manual intervention is required.

 In our demo, when accounts are pulled from the Accounting Sandbox and categorized, one account remains without a specified category.
 You need to assign a category to it before the application is ready for underwriting.
 This is because the Profit and Loss, and Balance Sheet metrics in Assess depend on fully categorized accounts.